zfdang/nova-enclave-capsule/docs/host_backed_mounts_design.md

 directory such as `/mnt/appdata`, while storing the actual bytes on the parent instance.

-Nova Platform refers to the same capability as a Host-Backed Temporary Directory Mount.
 In Enclaver, the feature is configured with a manifest-declared `storage.mounts[]` entry plus a runtime `--mount <name>=<host_state_dir>` binding, exposed through the hostfs file proxy.
+If you discard the bound host state directory between runs, the same mechanism behaves like a host-backed temporary directory.

 Whether the mount behaves as "temporary" or "persistent" depends on the lifecycle of the bound `host_state_dir`.
 Reuse the same directory and Enclaver